Direct applications to Deakin for Trimester 2 2023 close 25 June 2023

 To access your official course details for the year you started your degree, please visit the handbook

-Deakin’s suite of courses in Applied Artificial Intelligence will equip you with specialist knowledge and skills necessary to design and develop advanced solutions using artificial intelligence.
-The Master of Applied Artificial Intelligence (Professional) extends the Master of Applied Artificial Intelligence by providing students with the opportunity to further broaden their knowledge through wider studies in IT, or by undertake a trimester of industry-based learning or a trimester long research project under the supervision of our internationally-recognised research staff.
+The Master of Applied Artificial Intelligence (Professional) extends the Master of Applied Artificial Intelligence by providing you with the opportunity to undertake industry-based learning or engage in an in-depth research project under the supervision of our internationally recognised research staff.

-As an artificial intelligence specialist, you will work alongside software engineers, data scientists, application developers and business analysts, applying your specialist knowledge to ensure artificial intelligence is appropriately integrated into software solutions from a technical and human perspective.
+As an AI specialist, you will work alongside software engineers, data scientists, application developers and business analysts, applying your knowledge to ensure AI is appropriately integrated into software solutions from a technical and human perspective.

-As a graduate you will be well-equipped to work on design, development, and operation of software solutions involving artificial intelligence.
+As a graduate you will be well-equipped to work on design, development and operation of AI-driven software solutions.Read More

 To complete the Master of Applied Artificial Intelligence (Professional), students must attain 16 credit points, which must include the following:

 The course comprises a total of 16 credit points, which must include the following: